Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Network dynamics: routing for humans and autonomous vehicles

+Let $(\routinghum_0(\pathidx, \timeidx))_{\pathidx\in\pathset}$ represent the initial routing of human-driven vehicles at time $k$; accordingly, $\sum_{\pathidx \in \pathset}\routinghum_0(p,k) = 1$ for all $k$.
+Humans will update their routes based on their estimates of how long it will take to traverse each path.
+However, it is not always possible to predict travel time accurately on general networks, since vehicles entering later on a different path may influence the travel time of vehicles entering earlier.
+Because of this, we consider that humans have an estimate $\hat{\ell}_{\pathidx}(\timeidx)$ of the true latency $\ell_{\pathidx}(\timeidx)$.
+With these estimates, the routing vector is updated as follows.

-The ratio of the volume of vehicles using a road at successive time steps is inversely proportional to the exponential of the delay experienced by users of that road.
+The ratio of the volume of vehicles using a path at successive time steps is inversely proportional to the exponential of the delay experienced by users of that path.
 The learning rate $\learningratehum(\timeidx)$ may be decreasing or constant.
 Krichene \emph{et al.} introduce this model in the context of humans' routing choices and simulate a congestion game with Amazon Mechanical Turk users to show the model accurately predicts human behavior \cite{krichene2018learning}.
+We note that though we use this specific model for human choice for our simulations, the control method described later does not require this specific choice of human choice model.
+Our theoretical analysis similarly is not restricted to this choice of dynamics and works for any human choice model in which all fixed points of the dynamics satisfy human selfishness.